zachlang123/code.zachswebsite/content/authors/admin/_index.md

   # url: https://andersonuniversity.edu/faculty-directory/jsf/jet-engine/tax/departments:584/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include federalism and politics, and political science education
+bio: My research interests include The Constitution, Federalism & State Politics, and Political Science Education

 # Interests to show in About widget
 interests:
-- Federalism and Intergovernmental Relations
-- State Politics
 - The Constitution
+- Federalism and State Politics
-- Ancient, Medieval, and Enlightenment Political Thought
+- Modern Political Thought (1650-1975)
-- Ideology and Philosophy
+- Judicial Process/Politics

 # Education to show in About widget
 education: